 The U.S. EPA's new final rule, Mercury and Air Toxics Standards, requires coal- and oil-fired power plants to use maximum available control technology to strictly regulate the emissions of mercury and other hazardous air pollutants by more than 90% effective in 2016.
 Among elemental, oxidized, and particulate-bound mercury species present in flue gas, elemental mercury vapor is most difficult to control because of its low concentrations, low reactivity, and low solubility in water.
 Elemental mercury vapor has a long residence time in the atmosphere, and thus contributes to global-scale deposition.
-Dr. Lee's research group is studying detailed reaction mechanisms and kinetics responsible for the catalytic oxidation of a catalyst that his lab has developed.
+Dr. Lee's research group is studying detailed reaction mechanisms and kinetics responsible for the catalytic oxidation of elemental mercury vapor.
 He is also investigating the reaction and adsorption characteristics of elemental mercury vapor for a chemical adsorbent.
-A Protégé student will work with his graduate student on mechanistic and kinetic studies of elemental mercury over the catalyst.
+A Protégé student will work with a PhD student on mechanistic and kinetic studies of elemental mercury over the catalysts.